Tips for Handling Finals Week

 Save money by taking up offers of free coffee and snacks.
 Even designated finals week study spots can provide the environment you need to hunker down and hit the books.
 Look online or at a student center to see what your school offers to students during finals week.

 You’ll take courses of varying difficulty each term, so come finals week, decide which courses you need to study for the most.
 Prioritize the final exams that you feel the least prepared for and for the courses you need a better grade in.

 Additionally, if you have final papers and projects to finish alongside your study sessions, alternate between working on them and studying.
 This variance can keep your mind focused during long periods of schoolwork.

 Stick to Your Guns

 Just because it’s a period of rigorous studying doesn’t mean you should change your study habits during finals week.
-Stick to what you know works best for you, and practice the methods that have gotten you this far.
+Stick to what works best for you.
 Changing your strategies will leave you less prepared by the time you take your exams.